 What is the Harkness method?
 There is a plethora of different approaches to teaching and learning, and the Harkness method is one of the approaches used in teaching at EF Academy.
-Perhaps you’ve already heard of the Socratic method before, where the teacher asks their students questions, rather than instructing them.
+Perhaps you’ve already heard of the Socratic method, where teachers ask questions to their students, rather than instruct them.
 The Harkness method differs from the Socratic in that students are even more engaged in their learning process and in the formation of questions to answer collectively.
-They are responsible for asking questions to their peers, which then starts the Harkness discussion.
+They are responsible for asking questions to their peers, which then initiates the Harkness discussion.

 The Harkness table